Reverse geocode coordinates and return sf objects

 See https://nominatim.org/release-docs/latest/api/Reverse/ for additional

-parameters to be passed to custom_query.
+parameters to pass to custom_query.

 About zooming

-zoom levels correspond to these address details:
+levels correspond to these address details:

 | zoom | address_detail |